qteatime/crochet/docs/design/0007-debug-representation.md

 > Interactivity is the base of allowing user-defined debugging tools for
 > their own types, however.

-Documents can be safely serialised as JSON to send to different processes.
+Documents can be safely serialised as JSON to send to different processes, and this is an _explicit goal_ of this document language.
+You should be able to pass documents across processes and render them safely, which means that you could use this to debug systems remotely as well.
-The only constructor that needs a longer explanation is `lazy`.
-This is used to share complex, potentially infinite objects with the outside world, and it's done so through an external capability---an unforgeable pointer to a Crochet object, which is interacted through RPC (this in turn requires some kind of distributed GC).

 ## Threat model